-Sustainability Fund - Girlguiding received £40,000 from Girlguiding UK to support counties following the Coronavirus pandemic, to support Girlguiding at grassroots level.
-This followed £91,976 being made available from the Region's own funds in 2021.
+Sustainability Fund - In 2022 Girlguiding Anglia received £40,000 from Girlguiding UK to support counties following the Coronavirus pandemic, to support Girlguiding at grassroots level.

 Restricted funds are as follows

 Friends of Hautbois - The Friends of Hautbois are an Interest group dedicated to the furtherance of Hautbois.
 Income is generated through subscriptions and fundraising, which primarily is used to support, upkeep and fund new projects at Hautbois.